 The device is 700 watts, weighs about 22 pounds, features 0.7 cubic feet of cooking space, and should fit nicely under any cupboards if you’re worried about space.

 Physical setup of the microwave setup is easy: plug it in, put the glass tray inside, and it’s good to go.
 Adding Alexa voice control takes a few extra steps.
 Assuming you already have a compatible Amazon Echo speaker, open the Alexa app, tap the add devices icon on the lower right corner of the app, and follow instructions from there.
 When the microwave beeps and the time is automatically set, you’ll know you’re connected.
 A Wi-Fi button illuminates on the display screen letting you know that you’re connected and ready to go.

 If you’re setting up your first Alexa device or haven’t downloaded the app, it’ll obviously take longer, as you’ll need to connect the speaker to your app and your Wi-Fi network first.

 Alexa, cook me a potato

 So, how does the device use Alexa to cook?
 There are two ways, both of which require the use of an Amazon Alexa speaker.

-The first is by putting something in the microwave, and then summoning, “Alexa, reheat a cup of coffee.”
+The first is by putting something in the microwave, and then saying things like, “Alexa, reheat a cup of coffee.”
 Your nearby Alexa speaker will respond by saying, “Okay, reheating coffee,” and the microwave magically starts.
 It does seem a bit creepy to see the device start running without anyone touching it — sort of like a haunted appliance.

 The second way to use your voice to cook your food is by pushing the “Ask Alexa” button on the microwave itself.
 From there, you can eliminate the “Alexa” wake word altogether and simply say “two minutes,” and your Alexa speaker will respond by saying “cooking two minutes,” and the microwave will whirr to life.